A.G. Gaston Motel

 The A.G.
+Gaston Motel is a historic building and former motel in Birmingham, Alabama.
+In 1963 during the Civil Rights movement, the Southern Christian Leadership Conference used a room in the hotel as their headquarters, which was later bombed by terrorists.

+History

-Gaston Motel is a historic motel in Birmingham, Alabama.
-Built in 1954 by local businessman A. G. Gaston, it served as premium accommodation for African American travelers.
-The Southern Christian Leadership Conference used Room 30 as its headquarters for leaders Dr. Martin Luther King, Jr., Ralph D. Abernathy, Fred L. Shuttlesworth, and others to plan portions of the 1963 Birmingham campaign of the civil rights movement.
+Built in 1954 by local businessman A. G. Gaston.
+It served as premium accommodation for African American travelers and was listed in The Negro Motorist Green Book, a travel guide.

+The Southern Christian Leadership Conference used room 30 as its headquarters for leaders such as Martin Luther King Jr., Ralph Abernathy, Fred Shuttlesworth, and others, to plan portions of the 1963 Birmingham campaign of the civil rights movement.
 On May 10, 1963, the motel was bombed by white supremacist terrorists.
-After discrimination in public accommodation was outlawed, the motel's business declined, and it was used as senior housing from 1982 to 1996.
-It is now part of the Birmingham Civil Rights National Monument established in 2017, co-owned by the National Park Service and City of Birmingham.
+After discrimination in public accommodation was outlawed, the motel's business declined in the 1970s.
+It was used as senior housing from 1982 to 1996.

+Since 2017 it is owned in part by the Birmingham Civil Rights National Monument, the National Park Service, and the City of Birmingham.
 It has been designated by the National Trust for Historic Preservation as one of America's National Treasures.
+In summer of 2023, the site is set to open to the public for history tours.